dipakkr/A-to-Z-Resources-for-Students/README.md

 | [GNOME Internship Program](https://wiki.gnome.org/Internships)| Yes |
 | [Igalia Coding Experience Program](https://www.igalia.com/about-us/coding-experience)| Yes |

-*Interns must be currently enrolled or employed at a U.S. university or other research institution and must currently reside in, and be eligible to work in, the United States.<br />
+¹ Interns must be currently enrolled or employed at a U.S. university or other research institution and must currently reside in, and be eligible to work in, the United States.<br />

-** OSoC is only open to Belgian students.
+² OSoC is only open to Belgian students.

 # Open Source Competitions